FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 FAQ

 Recurring billing is the automatic collection of subscription payments from customers at regular intervals.
-The customer authorizes the payment once — usually when they first subscribe — and the billing system charges their payment method every month, quarter, or year without requiring any manual action from either party.
+The customer authorizes the recurring billing charge once — usually when they first subscribe — and the system charges their payment method every month, quarter, or year without requiring manual action from either party.
+In SaaS, recurring billing is the foundation of the subscription revenue model.

-When a recurring payment fails, Stripe enters a retry cycle called Smart Retries.
-It attempts to charge the card again at optimal times over approximately three weeks.
+When a recurring billing payment fails, Stripe enters a retry cycle called Smart Retries.
+It attempts to process the recurring billing charge again at optimal times over approximately three weeks.
 During this period, the subscription moves to “past_due” status.
 If all retries fail, the subscription is either canceled or marked unpaid depending on your Stripe configuration.

-Every billing event directly impacts your MRR calculation.
-Failed payments can create phantom MRR if past-due subscriptions are still counted as active.
+Every recurring billing event directly impacts your MRR calculation.
+Failed recurring billing payments can create phantom MRR if past-due subscriptions are still counted as active.
 Prorated charges from mid-cycle upgrades can cause artificial spikes.
-Annual payments must be normalized to monthly amounts.
-Clean MRR requires your analytics tool to handle all of these billing edge cases correctly.
+Annual recurring billing payments must be normalized to monthly amounts.
+Clean MRR requires your analytics tool to handle all of these recurring billing edge cases correctly.

-What is a good failed payment recovery rate?
+What is a good failed recurring billing payment recovery rate?

-A well-configured dunning system recovers 40–70% of initially failed payments according to Stripe’s 2024 Revenue Recovery Report.
+A well-configured dunning system recovers 40–70% of initially failed recurring billing payments according to Stripe’s 2024 Revenue Recovery Report.
 The key factors are retry timing, customer notification speed, and how easy you make it for customers to update their payment method.
-Most recovery happens in the first retry attempt.
+Most recurring billing recovery happens in the first retry attempt.

 Voluntary churn is when a customer actively cancels their subscription.
-Involuntary churn is when a subscription ends because of a billing failure — the customer never chose to leave, their payment just stopped working.
-Involuntary churn typically accounts for 20–40% of total churn in SaaS businesses, which is why dunning and payment recovery matter so much.
+Involuntary churn is when a recurring billing failure ends a subscription — the customer never chose to leave, their payment just stopped working.
+Involuntary churn from recurring billing failures typically accounts for 20–40% of total churn in SaaS businesses, which is why dunning and payment recovery matter so much.

 Free Tool